 Similar use of font with a centered composition.
 The consistent glow in the lighting from the show is used in the poster and compares to the background in ‘Firestarter’.
 Colors differ in that Stranger Things keeps its branding consistent with the reds and deep blues.

 Nightmare on Elm Street, 1984

 It’s interesting to note that similarity in use of type.
 The leading and kearning differs, but composition remains the same.

 You gotta love your old school, washed out masking of each character.
 This poster aesthetic truly replicates design trends in the 80s.

 More can be viewed here.

-Stranger Things is doing it right.
+All of this is to say that Stranger Things is doing it right.
 Successful design means persuasion.
-In this case, the fundamental elements of design are applied and carefully executed to produce a brilliant Netflix series that not only is aesthetically pleasing but is convincing enough that after 10 hours of binge watching, you forget you’re living in the year 2017 (guilty – speaking from experience).
-The connection to the 80’s through design brings back a nostalgic feeling that is comforting to those who didn’t even grown up during that wonderful period, (guilty… again).
+In this case, the fundamental elements of design are applied and carefully executed to produce a brilliant Netflix series that not only is aesthetically pleasing but is convincing enough that after 10 hours of binge watching the series, you’d forget you’re living in the year 2017 (guilty – speaking from experience).
+The connection to the 80s through design brings back a nostalgic feeling that is comforting to those who haven’t even grown up during that wonderful period, (guilty… again).